 That being said, if you are looking for a cheaper alternative you may want to check out two other versions that have been around for a good few years and have reasonable reputations:

-These sand stakes are 12" long and 1.4" wide.
-They're made from aluminum alloy and weigh 1.8oz each.
-They come in packs of 6. ($$)
+The best tent stakes for sand should be really long and really wide.
+These ones from Tesorrio are 12″ long and 1.4″ wide.
+They’re made from aluminum alloy and weigh 1.8oz each.
+They come in packs of 6 are a fairly inexpensive.

 These long, wide stakes are specially designed to hold fast in very loose ground, making them perfect for pitcing your tent in snow or sand.
 They have a u-shaped design making them really strong and capable of holding firm in winds up to 40mph.